-For this purpose, the applicant must submit a request to the Ministry of Justice of Vietnam,1 together with documents required by the relevant treaty.
-If the treaty does not prescribe specific enclosures, the following documents must be led:
+For this purpose, the applicant must submit a request to the Ministry of Justice of Vietnam or, directly, to the competent Vietnam- ese court,2 together with documents required by the relevant treaty.
+If the treaty does not prescribe specific enclosures, the following documents must be filed:

 - A certified copy of the foreign judgment;

 - Certification that the foreign judgment has come into force and should be executed in Vietnam and that the time limit for execution has not expired, unless such information is indicated clearly in the foreign judgment;

 - Evidence that a copy of the foreign judgment has been delivered to the judgment debtor; and

 - Evidence that, if the judgment debtor did not attend the hearing or trial, the judgment debtor was properly summoned to, or informed of, such hearing or trial.3

 The application and enclosures in a foreign language must be legalized by the appropriate Vietnamese Embassy and translated into Vietnamese, and the translation must be duly certified.4

 Within five working days from receipt of an application, the Ministry will pass the file to the court authorized to deal with the proceedings.5 The authorized court may be the People's Court in either the province or the city where, in the following order6 of priority:

 - The judgment debtor, being an individual, resides or, in the case of a legal entity such as a company, its head office is located;7